 Proper legacy planning requires careful thought and preparation.
 Many people never get around to putting their wishes in writing, causing heartache and perhaps financial difficulties for their family when they pass away.

 The basics of estate planning begin with a will, financial power of attorney, an advanced medical directive and potentially a trust.
 Beyond simply executing documents, however, life insurance can play a critical role in bringing your plan to life, ensuring your intentions are carried out.

 First, let’s cover the basics of estate planning:

 Wills.
-Only 40%* of people have a will in place, a surprising oversight considering how difficult it can be for a surviving family without one.
+About 33%* of people have a will in place, a surprising oversight considering how difficult it can be for a surviving family without one.
 If you pass away without a will, the allocation of your property is governed by the laws of the state where you reside.
 A will dictates how your assets are distributed and who is in charge of ensuring that your wishes are properly implemented.
 You can also use a will to name a guardian for minor children if both parents die suddenly; without a will in place, guardianship is decided by the court.

 Trusts.
 The downside of a will is that it is a public document that must go through probate.
 If you want to keep your financial affairs private or avoid the expense of probate, you may want to consider passing a majority of your assets through a trust, but you’ll still need a will in place to handle any contingencies.
 Trusts can be useful for people of all circumstances — not just the very wealthy.

 A trust is beneficial because it enables you to exercise greater control over the eventual division and dissemination of assets, ensuring they are distributed precisely as you intended.
 As a grantor — a person who establishes a trust — you’re using a document to convey your intent when you’re no longer able to do so on your own, whether because you’re incapacitated or because you’ve passed away.